-Birmingham Pro Class is a brand new non-profit initiative supported by local dance artists, companies and organisations, launches on 4 June with an exciting programme of regular dance classes, events and workshops for the growing professional dance community-based in the city and wider region.
+Birmingham Pro Class is a non-profit initiative supported by local dance artists, companies and organisations, with an exciting programme of regular dance classes, events and workshops for the growing professional dance community-based in the city and wider region.

 DanceXchange has worked in partnership with local leading dance organisations ACE Dance and Music, Birmingham Dance Network, Autin Dance Theatre and Rosie Kay Dance Company as well as a number of independent dance artists, to design the new scheme which offers a membership model that encourages a collective share in the responsibility for making the classes sustainable.
 Members will enjoy discounted access to professional classes and priority booking for special events and workshops, with all fees going directly to support the programme.